anthelix/anth_blog/_posts/news/2021-06-14-data-party.md

 categories: blog
 permalink: /:categories/:year/:month/:day/:title.html
 ---
-The word 'party' is derived from business and legal relationships and typically refers to an individual or organisation.Naturally, first party data will be your data.
+The word `party` is derived from business and legal relationships and typically refers to an individual or organisation.
+Naturally, first party data will be your data.
 Your data might very well be shared with someone else, such as a second or third party.
 It's helps to explain relationships that are important to a record.It's an improved version of these relational database where each entity is linked to another by its relattionship.
 In Data Models, a Party can be a Personn or an organization.
 It's the superioir entity and the observation point relative to the reffering organization.